kunhwiko/concepts/fundamentals.md

 Dynamic Linking
-Instead of linking programs and resolving references beforehand, shared references are resolved during runtime
+Instead of linking programs and resolving references beforehand, shared references are resolved during runtime Redundancy of loading the same shared libraries is replaced with shared memory
 1) copy shared libraries from persistent storage into RAM
 2) read symbol table from libraries
 3) fill a jump table with addresses for each function to "jump" to a function in the shared libraries

+Shared Memory
+1) Multiple processes should be allowed inside memory at once
+2) No process should be aware that memory is being shared
+3) Processes must not corrupt one another
+4) Efficiency should not be affected by sharing

 Memory Management
 1) Stack Allocation